anuradhases/anuradhases/README.md

 👯 I’m looking to collaborate on projects working with ocean datasets, more specifically whale datasets, using Python and SQL!

-⚡ Fun fact: I am ocean activist, and have dedicated my profile picture to my favorite animal, and the apex predator of the ocean: the orca!
+⚡ Fun fact: I am an ocean activist, and have dedicated my profile picture to my favorite animal, and the apex predator of the ocean: the orca!

 ### Tools:
 * Language: SQL, Python